top of page

 10 Tips for Starting Backcountry Camping with Kids

-Embarking on a backcountry camping adventure with your kids can be an incredibly rewarding experience.
-From bonding in nature to teaching them important life skills, it's a journey filled with unforgettable moments.
-As a hiking mom who has ventured into the wilderness with my little ones, I've learned a few tips and tricks along the way.
-Here are 10 invaluable tips for starting backcountry camping with kids.
+Embarking on a backcountry camping trip with toddlers can be an incredibly rewarding experience but also very intimidating.
+From bonding in nature to teaching them important life skills, it's a journey filled with so many present moments.
+As a hiking mom who has ventured into the wilderness many times with my kids, I've learned a few tips and tricks along the way and I want to share them with you to help you on get started with backpacking!
+I do not consider myself a backpacking expert, just an avid outdoor mom that fell in love with the peace of backpacking with kids.
+Here's my 10 tips:

 Backcountry Camping with Kids